jeffreyshowtran/jeffreyshowtran.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I'm a general cardiology fellow at the University of Arizona, T32 research candidate, data analyst, and aspiring data scientist.
-In a past life, I was a professional analyst at a health policy consulting firm and then at a think tank.
-Since then I've become an avid investigator into how we can use data better in healthcare, ranging from statistical methods to database engineering to web applications.
+I'm a general cardiology fellow at the University of Arizona, T32 research trainee, and aspiring data scientist.
+Before starting my medical career, I was a professional analyst at a health policy consulting firm, which sparked my interest in how we can use healthcare data better, ranging from statistical methods to automated data pipelining and database engineering to web applications.
+I've placed my clinical training on hold to pursue a T32 year under the guidance of Dr. Nancy Sweitzer with the goal of pipelining electronic health record data, imaging data, and diagnostic reporting data into a single database so we can answer cardiovascular research questions more efficiently.

-I love clinical cardiology, but I've currently placed my cardiology training on hiatus to pursue a T32 year at the UA.
-My goal is to create a cardiovascular database based on Banner's EHR and PACS data to serve as a basis for further clinical research as well as webapp-based clinical support tools.
+Clinically, I love medicine (#internistfirst) as well as general cardiology, but I love the cath lab more so I'll be pursuing interventional/structural cardiology.

 I'm proficient in R and STATA, know a bit of SAS, SQL, HTML, and CSS, and just enough python to get by.